 To still maintain the sweet taste, Vitaminwater Zero is sweetened with Truvia, a type of sugar substitute that’s made with Erythritol, Rebaudioside A, and natural flavors.

 Erythritol, the main ingredient is a sugar alcohol that is natural but hard to digest.
 It passes through the body without being metabolized, and is mostly harmless.
 However, too much erythritol (or any other sugar alcohol) can cause gastrointestinal discomfort if ingested in excessive amounts.

 That said, one beverage will likely result in little symptoms if any at all.

 Propel Vitamin Boost

 This vitamin-enhanced drink comes in a variety of flavors.

 It contains no artificial sweeteners or flavors.
 Plus, it is also a source of 100% of the daily recommended values of vitamins B3, B5, B6, C, and E.

 It has only 10 calories which can be a good or bad thing.
 A bad thing, if you are drinking this as a post exercise drink, as it will not give you that glucose boost as Vitaminwater.
 A good thing, if you are just drinking this for taste as you will not be drinking your calories.

-As is usually the case, the healthiest and safest way to get your vitamins is to get them directly from supplements or whole foods.
+As is usually the case, the healthiest and safest way to get your vitamins and minerals is to get them directly from supplements or whole foods.

 - Ginger infusion - Ginger has plenty of health benefits, plus it also contains some essential vitamins and minerals.
 With a ginger infusion, you’ll be getting a healthy dose of vitamins B3, B6, C, as well as iron, potassium, magnesium, phosphorus, zinc, and folate.